honeytrap/honeytrap-docs/content/listeners/netstack.md

 The `netstack` listener is a raw listener using its own network stack and can be used with all modes.
 It will produce events with raw payload on all UDP/TCP connections, or when `sniffer=true` is set, on all connections (eg. ARP).
-If TLS certificates are present it will also decode the TLS payloads.
+If TLS certificates are present it will also decode the TLS payloads (see [tls](#tls-id)).

+Note:
+- When using tls, the services which do their own tls can't be used.
+- When no ports or addresses are excluded, remote connectivity is lost to the host machine.
+If this is intentional then set `allow_no_excludes=true` in the configuration, otherwise honeytrap won't start.

 Use `type="netstack"` to activate this listener.